by Steve Klein

 Today we have experts and scholars on every subject imaginable - from global warming to cotton farming.
 Timothy Jay is an expert on cursing.
 He's made quite a study of it, written two books about it, and talks about it often to his students at the Massachusetts College of Liberal Arts where he is a professor of psychology.
 Mr. Jay recently reported that swearing among adolescents and pre-teens in America is on the rise.
 He estimates that the average adolescent uses roughly 80 to 90 swear words a day.

 Mr. Jay further observed that cussing is a behavior that is often learned in the home.
 "It starts as soon as they learn how to talk," he says.
 "At a young age, they're attentive to emotions.
 When you're swearing to be funny or when you're angry, that just draws them right to it."
 In a Gallup Youth Survey published in 2001, 46 percent of teens surveyed admitted to using profanity at least several times a week or daily, while 28 percent said they heard their parents cursing on a regular basis.

-The experts also say that casual cuss words are often used as "fillers" when the speaker is having trouble expressing his or her self.
+The experts also say that casual cuss words are often used as "fillers" when the speaker is having trouble expressing himself or herself.
 P.M.
 Forni, author of Choosing Civility: The 25 Rules of Considerate Conduct observed that indeed "The profanities are the fillers.
 They take the place of a more sophisticated way of speaking."
 My daddy used to say that when a man cussed he was just showing his own ignorance.

 What is the cure for this cussing epidemic?
 The Bible suggests a number of remedies.
 If you are having trouble in this area, or know someone who is, why not try or recommend the following?